steveg@cs (you can figure out the rest)

 Box 1910, Computer Science Department

-In 2012-13, I am a fourth-year computer science Ph.D student at Brown University in David Laidlaw's visualization group.
+In 2013-14, I am a fifth-year computer science Ph.D student at Brown University in David Laidlaw's visualization group.
 My research is focused on the human factors involved in analyzing and evaluating information visualizations and scientific visualizations.
-Related interests broadly include design, behavioral science, and crowdsourcing.
-Thanks to our collaborators in brain science, we spend a lot of time looking at diffusion imaging and circuit diagrams of the human brain.
-My aim is to make it easier to evaluate these visualizations, especially when expert users like neurologists are unavailable to participate in user studies.
+My aim is to make it easier to evaluate visualizations, especially when expert users are unavailable to participate in user studies.
+Related interests broadly include crowdsourcing, behavioral science, and design.

 Before coming to Brown, I was a software engineer in New Hampshire.
 In 2007, I received a BA in computer science from Dartmouth College.